Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Below i'll write different tips for each level and how to beat them the fastest way possible.
 But first, some things to keep in mind:
 * You can, and must, play on easy mode for this achievement.
 Easy mode puts enemies on their lowest maximum health, making them faster to defeat.
 * Cutscenes and pausing the game will not block the timer.
 The ranking screen, or the level select screen will block the timer however.
-* You won't ever need to waste time to save in-game by speaking to Mr. Hyde.
-Only save at chapter end.
 * You're not obbligated to fight most of the enemies in the game.
 It'll be written if some are obbligatory, but most of them you can just run away.
 * Getting a good rank in each chapter means more souls to spend on upgrades, but it's ultimately not important.
 * The only upgrades that you'll ever need are the Soul Robber and, maybe, the Pumpkin King costume upgrades.
 Santa Jack Costume will ever see usage only for progression.